dougyb83/minesweeper/README.md

 ## UX

 As this websites purpose is to provide a gaming experience for the user I have decided to make the home page in the style of a gaming main menu.
-It will be simple and easy to understand with options provided for different game difficulty levels followed by an explaination of how to play the game.
+It will be simple and easy to understand with options provided for different game difficulty levels.

 Once the difficulty setting has been selected the appropriate game page will load.
 The game board will occupy most of the screen on mobile devices while still making navigation buttons and infomation displays available.
 This will give the user the best gameplay experience while still giving them full navigation.